agiilz/salesforce-ag-log-viewer/README.md

 # Salesforce AG Log Viewer for VS Code

 A Visual Studio Code extension for viewing and managing Salesforce debug logs with advanced features like auto-refresh, filtering, and improved readability.
-Inspired by the log feature in [@Vlocode](https://github.com/Codeneos/vlocode)

 Preview:
 ![image](https://github.com/user-attachments/assets/cb168da2-a030-44c7-b313-883262ffed43)

 ## Features

-* **Real-time Log Updates**: Automatically refresh logs at configurable intervals
-* **Smart Auto-Refresh**: Saves resources by only refreshing when the log panel is visible
+### 📊 Interactive Log Viewer
+- Real-time log monitoring with auto-refresh capability
+- Sortable and customizable column layout
+- Visual indicators for unread and downloading logs
+- Search functionality by User/Operation for quick log filtering
+- Opening and downloading logs from your Salesforce Org
+- Option to clear all debug logs from your org

+### 🔍 Advanced Log Analysis
-* **Log Filtering**: Filter logs by user or operation
+- Filter logs by current user or view logs from all users
-* **Unread Log Indicators**: Green dots indicate unread logs, changing to gray once viewed
-* **Current User Focus**: Option to show only logs from the currently authenticated user or all organization logs
-* **Grid View**: Clear, organized display of logs with sortable columns
-* **Column Resizing**: Customize column widths to your preference
-* **Truncation Handling**: Long text is truncated with tooltips showing full content
-* **Batch Operations**: Delete multiple logs at once
-* **Improved Log Loading**: Better handling of large logs with gzip compression
+- Quick button to show only USER_DEBUG statements
+- Intelligent line number preservation when switching views between USER_DEBUG statements or all log.
+- Size-optimized display (KB/MB) and duration formatting (ms/s)

+### ⚡ Performance Features
+- Efficient log caching to avoid redundant downloads
+- GZIP compression support for large log files
+- Background log processing for smooth UI experience
+- Smart state preservation during auto-refresh when scrolling

+### 🛠️ Configuration Options
+- Customizable auto-refresh interval
+- Current user only/all users toggle
+- Customizable refresh intervals

 ## Requirements